turingschool/backend-curriculum-site/module1/lessons/testing_strategies_1.md

 ```

-### Hierarchy of Tests
+### Types of Tests

 When writing a program, you will likely have smaller methods that support each other to create greater functionality.
 Often these might be wrapped in some kind of runner method, or chained together for a grand result.
 We saw this in the discussion above regarding both Top-Down and Bottom-Up strategies.
 The tests for these methods are actually different kinds of tests.
 There are four commonly referred to types of tests which build upon each other:

+* Programmer-centric:
+  * **Unit Test** - tests one component in isolation.
+  * **Integration Test** - tests multiple interdependencies or coordinating components.
+* Customer-centric:
+  * **Feature Test** - a single feature as experienced by a user.
+  * **Acceptance Test** - a collection of user functionalities that delivers business value.

+Especially when you move into web development projects in later modules you'll rely more heavily on Acceptance and Feature tests to verify the behavior of your application as it will eventually be experienced by a user.

+In Module 1, on the other hand, we will rely much more heavily on **Unit** and **Integration** tests -- and it's very
+important to have a good mix of both!

+### Hierarchy of Tests

 [TestPyramid](http://martinfowler.com/bliki/TestPyramid.html)

 ![TestPyramid](http://martinfowler.com/bliki/images/testPyramid/test-pyramid.png)

-* Unit
-* Integration
-* Feature
-* Acceptance

-*Unit Test* - tests one component in isolation.
-*Integration Test* - tests multiple interdependencies or coordinating components.
-*Feature Test* - a single feature as experienced by a user.
-*Acceptance Test* - a collection of user functionalities that delivers business value.

-Feature and Acceptance Tests are customer-centric while Unit and Integration Tests are programmer-centric.
-Especially when you move into web development projects in later modules you'll rely more heavily on Acceptance and
-Feature tests to verify the behavior of your application as it will eventually be experienced by a user.

-In Module 1, on the other hand, we will rely much more heavily on **Unit** and **Integration** tests -- and it's very
-important to have a good mix of both!

 **Turn & Talk**
 What kind of test would the above translator test be?
-What might the other kind of test and cooresponding method look like?
+What might the other kind of test and corresponding method look like?

 ### WrapUp
 * How does letting tests drive your development lead you to stronger code?